-Industry (or 'trade') magazines target a niche audience united by the same profession.
-Industry magazines aimed at educational leaders discuss strategies for improving the ways in which teachers, students, and administrative staff work together; and many also include information about professional organizations, conferences and seminars, continuing ed courses, and other opportunities for career advancement.
+Industry magazines target a niche audience based on their profession.
+Periodicals aimed at educational leaders discuss strategies for improving the ways in which teachers, students, and administrative staff work together.
+Many also include information about professional organizations, conferences and seminars, continuing education courses, and other opportunities for career advancement.

-- School Planning & Management: Aimed at teachers and educational leaders for grades K-12, SP&M primarily focuses on cost-effective strategies for managing a successful learning institution.
+School Planning & Management: Aimed at teachers and educational leaders working in K-12 settings, SP&M primarily focuses on cost-effective strategies for managing a successful learning institution.
 Each issue includes feature articles, product blurbs, and columns that tackle more specific topics like school maintenance, safety and security, classroom technology, and finance.

-- University Business Magazine: Solutions for Higher Education Management: In addition to news blurbs and feature articles, UB offers web seminars, industry case studies, and an extensive employment directory.
+University Business Magazine: In addition to news blurbs and feature articles, UB offers web seminars, industry case studies, and an extensive employment directory.
 Overarching topics include enrollment and retention, campus management, and financial analysis.
 Archived issues (dating to 2004) are available on the website in a digital flipbook format to readers who register for a free subscription.

 - What is the role of an educational leader?

 Educational leaders fill many important roles in K-12 and higher education facilities.
 In both academic and administrative realms, they oversee other staff members, set organizational and/or departmental goals, and help everything run according to established rules and policies.